-Nestled between the Santa Cruz Mountains and the Diablo Range, the Coyote Valley spans over 7,400 acres.
+Nestled between the Santa Cruz Mountains and the Diablo Range, Coyote Valley spans over 7,400 acres.
 It is the stretch of flat land south of urban San Jose and north of Morgan Hill.
 This mostly-undeveloped area is a critical wildlife corridor, a valuable groundwater resource, a source of locally-grown food, and a great place for families to go hiking and biking.

 Water.
-Much of our drinking water comes from underground aquifers, which is replenished when rainwater soaks into the soil.
-Coyote Valley is one of the few places left in the county where this groundwater recharge can occur.
+Much of our drinking water comes from underground aquifers, which are replenished when rainwater soaks into the soil.
+Coyote Valley is one of the few places in the county where this groundwater recharge can occur.
 This means that paving over Coyote Valley’s fields and open space would not only reduce our ability to replenish our groundwater, but would also increase the amount of pollutants going into the groundwater.
 The open space of Coyote Valley also absorbs rainwater that would otherwise flow into Coyote Creek and increase the risk of flooding in San Jose neighborhoods.

 Local Food.
 Coyote Valley could serve as a crucial source of fresh produce.
 Currently, much of the valley is under cultivation for various crops, and this amount could increase.
-In addition to the invaluable ecosystem services provided by Coyote Valley, the 7,400 acres of agricultural land could eventually generate $50 million per year and benefit San Jose by providing access to fresh, sustainable produce.
+In addition to the invaluable ecosystem services the Valley provides, its 7,400 acres of agricultural land could eventually generate $50 million per year and benefit San Jose by providing access to fresh, sustainable produce.

 Our Goal: is the permanent protection of Coyote Valley’s environmental resources.

-For More Information or to Get Involved: contact our Legislative Advocates Alice Kaufman at [email protected]
+For More Information or to Get Involved: contact our Legislative Advocacy Director Alice Kaufman at [email protected]

 The Latest News: